hiulit/cross-compile-godot-raspberry-pi/README.md

 binaries = ""

 # Transfer a pack of all the binaries of the same Godot version and the same Raspberry Pi version
-# instead of transfering each binary separately.
+# instead of transferring each binary separately.
 # Only use it if you previously used the "--pack" option when compiling the binaries.
 # Option: "yes".
 pack = "yes"